gabe00122/personal-site/src/posts/basic-actor-critic.md

 - Variables
   - $S$ is the observation from the environment or "state" this is the input for both the actor and critic about the environment during the current time step
   - $\gamma$ is the discount, this is used to value long term rewards less than immediate rewards.
-  - $I$ stands for the importance, it starts at 1.0 but diminish's with the discount over the course of the episode.
+  - $I$ stands for the importance, it starts at 1.0 but diminishes with the discount over the course of the episode.
 We use it to scale the actor learning rate down the more the episode has progressed.
 - Functions
   - $\pi (\sdot|S,\boldsymbol{\theta})$ this is a function that samples a random action out of the action distribution
   - $\pi(A|S,\boldsymbol{\theta})$ this gives of the likelihood a given action would be selected under the current policy